Stray (band)

-Stray is an English hard rock band formed in 1966.
-Vocalist Steve Gadd (born Stephen Gadd, 27 April 1952, Shepherd's Bush, West London), guitarist Del Bromham (born Derek Roy Bromham, 25 November 1951, Acton, West London), bass player Gary Giles (born Gary Stephen Giles, 23 February 1952, North Kensington, West London) and drummer Steve Crutchley (born 1952) formed the band whilst all were attending the Christopher Wren School in London.
+Stray are an English hard rock band formed in London in 1966.
+Vocalist Steve Gadd (born Stephen Gadd, 27 April 1952, Shepherd's Bush, West London), guitarist Del Bromham (born Derek Roy Bromham, 25 November 1951, Acton, West London), bassist Gary Giles (born Gary Stephen Giles, 23 February 1952, North Kensington, West London) and drummer Steve Crutchley (born 1952) formed the band whilst all were attending the Christopher Wren School in London.
 Richard "Ritchie" Cole (born 10 November 1951, Shepherd's Bush, West London) replaced Crutchley in 1968.
 They signed to Transatlantic Records in January 1970.

-The group's brand of melodic, hook-laden hard rock proved to be a popular draw on the local club scene during the early 1970s.
-However the band did not have commercial success with its record releases.
+Their brand of melodic, hook-laden hard rock proved to be a popular draw on the local club scene during the early 1970s.
+However, the band never achieved commercial success.
 At one stage Charlie Kray (brother of the Kray twins Ronnie and Reggie), was their manager.
 Gadd left the band in 1975 due to artistic differences and was replaced on vocals by Pete Dyer.
 The group's early musical style consisted of blues rock, acid rock and psychedelic rock.
 They then went on to join the hard rock and progressive rock movement.

-The band served as the rhythm section alongside a string orchestra for the 1975 Jimmy Helms Pye LP, Songs I Sing.
-The original Stray finally dissolved in 1977, although Bromham later continued to play in various resurrected versions of the project well into the 2000s.
+The band served as the rhythm section alongside a string orchestra for the 1975 Jimmy Helms LP, Songs I Sing.
+The original Stray ended in 1977, although Bromham later continued to play in various resurrected versions of the project well into the 2000s.
 By the 2010s the band had a settled lineup again, as well as Del Bromham, Pete Dyer returned and Stuart Uren (bass) and Karl Randall (drums) were regularly gigging as Stray.
 In November 2016, the band hosted a 50th Anniversary celebration concert (featuring all original members) at a sold-out London Borderline.